 In the future, the Kowalinski group wants to gain insight into the mechanisms that specify certain RNAs for modification and how the editing is controlled.
 To this end, we will not only reconstitute recombinant complexes in vitro but also purify native endogenous complexes for structural investigation.
 We will use X-ray crystallography, cryo-EM, and scattering techniques like small-angle X-ray scattering (SAXS), combined with biophysical methods, biochemical assays, and cell biology to assess the structure–function relationship within these complexes.
-RNA modifications are relevant to diseases like cancer but also play a role in infectious diseases. like trypanosomiasis and leishmaniasis.
-In the future we hope to be able to use our knowledge for structure-aided drug design.
+RNA modifications are relevant to diseases like cancer but also play a role in infectious diseases such as trypanosomiasis and leishmaniasis.
+In the future, we hope to be able to use our knowledge for structure-aided drug design.